jambon69/gbe/README.md

 ```

 # Options
-	- -h: See informations about the header of the gameboy file
+	-h: See informations about the header of the gameboy file
+	-d: Launch debugger

 # disassembly.txt
 Disassembly file of the last gameboy ROM